** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 a == b

-Is Not Equal To ( != ) - Determines whether the two values are not equal Works like the exact opposite of is equal to operator.
+Is Not Equal To ( != ) - This operator determines whether the two values are not equal.
+It works like the exact opposite of the Is Equal To operator.

 a != b

-Assign operator ( = ) - it is used to assign the value from the expression on the right side to the variable on the left side
+Assign operator ( = ) - This operator is used to assign the value from the expression on the right side to the variable on the left side.

-Addition/Concatenation ( + ) - Adds two numbers or concatenates two strings, depending on operand type.
+Addition/Concatenation ( + ) - This operator adds two numbers or concatenates two strings, depending on the operand type.

-When you concatenate two alphanumeric fields as a result you will see values of those fields glued together.
-In order to avoid that add empty string in the Calculation formula (i.e. FieldIdentifier1 + ' ' + FieldIdentifier2).
+When you concatenate two alphanumeric fields, as a result you will see values of those fields glued together.
+In order to avoid that, add an empty string in the Formula Expression (i.e. FieldIdentifier1 + ' ' + FieldIdentifier2).

 NumberFieldA + NumberFieldB